-- Please send us your great pictures and videos. - o Action shots, tournament pictures, funny pictures & videos are welcome! - Send this to our social media director Matt Bellamy at matt@birminghamunited.com - When emailing your content provide detailed information on who is the coach, team, event and anything else relevant. - o Always include your handle so we can tag you! - Don't forget to tag us #BUSAsoccer, and follow us on Facebook, Instagram, and Twitter!
+- Please send us your great pictures and videos. - Action shots, tournament pictures, funny pictures & videos are welcome! - Send this to our social media director Tegan Corrie at tegan@birminghamunited.com - When emailing your content provide detailed information on who is the coach, team, event and anything else relevant. - Always include your handle so we can tag you! - Don't forget to tag us #BUSAsoccer, and follow us on Facebook, Instagram, and Twitter!